rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/18.2/README.md

     * environment variables - postman_environment.json
     * Postman collection - postman_collection.json
       * Authenticate against a NW Server - How to login and what Rest endpoint to use with NetWorker
-      * Demo Workflow - create a client and backup a saveset to DD
+      * Demo workflow - create a client and backup a saveset to DD
-        * Create a NetWorker Client
+        * Create a NetWorker client
+        * Create a Protectiongroup
+        * create a policy
+        * define a workflow for backup
+        * start a policy
+        * get a job information with logs
-        * Change saveset for client
+      * Demo workflow for VMWare